xpillons/ccsw-projects/projects/ldap-auth/readme.md

 - Ensure that the LDAP server is reachable from the CycleCloud nodes.
 - Verify that the LDAP user exists and has the correct permissions.
 - Ensure that the SSH configuration is correct and that password authentication is disabled if required.
+- If using KeyVault, ensure that the Managed Identity assigned to the CycleCloud VM used to retrieve the secret, has the role `Key Vault Secrets User` assigned in the KeyVault RBAC.

 You can use the ldapsearch command to verify connectivity to the LDAP server, replace `<uri>` and the bind DN and password with your LDAP server details